 Uni Baggage, specialists in student shipping, share some useful tips to ensure that your university moving-in day goes as smoothly as possible without any hiccups along the way.

 If you’re not travelling by flight but by car instead, you should definitely think about packing all your things into duffel bags, foldable rucksacks, or even large black bin bags (as strange as it may sound)!
 They’re actually ideal for packing and can be easily disposed of without taking up space in your room.
+If you are taking the leap and moving from a different country then check out this ultimate international packing list to help you settle in smoothly.

 Throw in a few cold soft drinks into a cooler as well as some snacks along for the ride.
 The moving and unpacking process will most likely drain all of your energy up fast, so there’s a refreshing pick-me-up when you really need it.